HumanSignal/label-studio/docs/source/guide/setup.md

 ![Animated gif of code autocomplete in action](/images/label/autocomplete.gif)

 Tag suggestions appear after you type the opening angle bracket `<`.
-Parameter after adding a blank space within the tag.
+Parameter suggestions appear after adding a blank space within the tag.

-To accept a suggestion, you can click to select it in the window that appears, or press the Tab key while the suggestion is highlighted.
+To accept a suggestion, you can click to select it, or press the Tab key while the suggestion is highlighted.

 ## Customize a template